racedisparityaudit/ethnicity-facts-and-figures-manual/source/data-model-partials/data-model.md

 at least one dimension.

 **Dimensions**
-Dimensions show a particular cut of the data being presented in the measure, and are displayed one after another on our measure pages.
+Dimensions show a particular cut of the data being presented in the measure, and are all displayed as part of our measure pages.
 All dimensions that are published have to include a table (although this isn't enforced in the database or by the application code), and optionally can also have a chart.